KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

 - <a href="https://app.diagrams.net/" target="_blank">Draw.io</a>
 - <a href="https://www.freeconvert.com/" target="_blank">Free Convert</a> (for converting the background video)
 - <a href="https://www.remove.bg/" target="_blank">Remove.bg</a> (for removal of background in card images)
-- <a href="https://www.adobe.com/products/photoshop-express.html">Adobe Photoshop Express</a> (for improving the quality of photographs of cards)
+- <a href="https://www.adobe.com/products/photoshop-express.html" target="_blank">Adobe Photoshop Express</a> (for improving the quality of photographs of cards)
 - <a href="http://ami.responsivedesign.is/#" target="_blank">Am I Responsive</a>

 <p align="right"><a href="#welcome">Bact to top</a></p>